Virgin Mobile (UK): Acquisition by Telewest, 2006

+Liberty Global, 2013

+Virgin Media was sold to the American cable TV group Liberty Global in 2013.

-In November 2016, Virgin launched 4G with new tariffs and an unused monthly data rollover feature.
-Users on 4G plans have free access to WhatsApp and Facebook Messenger apps by "zero-rating" until their data allowance is used in full.
+In November 2016, Virgin launched 4G, with new tariffs and rollover of unused monthly data.
+Users on 4G plans had free access to WhatsApp and Facebook Messenger apps by "zero-rating".

 Virgin Mobile originally offered pay-as-you-go contracts, but in October 2019 these were closed to new customers and tariffs were increased for existing customers.

 On 6 November 2019, it was announced that Virgin Mobile would end their 20-year contract with BT and EE, and would use Vodafone's network from 2021, initially for five years.
 From January 2021 new customers were connected to the Vodafone network, and it was reported that existing customers would be moved from EE to Vodafone by early 2022.
 However, following the mid-2021 merger, Virgin Media O2 stated that notice to cancel the MVNO agreement had been given, and that the company intended to bring all consumer mobile services onto the O2 network.